YoYoYoDude/YoYoYo_Engine/readme.txt

 -Several options for many things you might want to change for your game (such as enabling/disabling death music) in the "scrSetGlobalOptions" script

 Important notes
 -To set what music you want a room to play, change the "scrGetMusic" script.
 You can also place an objPlayMusic object in the room and set the variable "BGM" in its creation code.
-If you want something to stop music, use "scrStopMusic()".
+If you want something to stop music, use "scrStopMusic".
 -A template room that has all of the correct view settings is included which can be duplicated and modified.
 -If you're using slopes, it's possible that certain gimmicks such as ice blocks might not work properly with them because of how they're coded.
 -Because of how GM Studio saves files, all game saves are stored in "%localappdata%\<GameName>" instead of inside the folder where the game is located.
 Therefore, it is very important to change your game/project name to something unique before releasing your game to ensure there aren't save conflicts with other games.